 This information is only relevant for you if you have a confirmed sucrase-isomaltase deficiency and have been prescribed a sucrose intolerance diet by your doctor/registered dietitian.

 More foods than not are high in sucrose, and it can get overwhelming pretty quickly to try to navigate this on your own.

 If you suspect you have a sucrose intolerance, you should start by logging your food intake and IBS symptoms via an IBS food diary.
 You can then use the above list as a guide to look for patterns alongside working with a doctor and registered dietitian 1:1 to see if it may be worth running a sucrose intolerance test.

 If you have an eating disorder, make sure to work with a registered dietitian who specializes in eating disorders before embarking on any kind of elimination diet – even if you suspect you have a sucrose intolerance.

-Many people with a sucrose intolerance will be able to reintroduce some foods high in sucrose at some point in their healing journey, with the right treatment.
+Many people with a sucrose intolerance (especially acquired versus genetic) will be able to reintroduce some foods high in sucrose at some point in their healing journey, with the right treatment.

 Wishing you the best of luck on your journey!

 XO – Jenna